The Battle of Old River Lake

-On the morning of June 6, 1864, rain had created a muddy battlefield between the Union and Confederate troops.
-Colonel Colton Greene and his 600 troops, along with several cannons, faced off against 3,000 Union troops under General A.J.
-Smith.
+Between June 5 and 6 of 1864, rain had created a muddy battlefield between the Union and Confederate troops.
+Colonel Colton Greene and his 800 Confederate troops, along with several cannons, faced off against 6,000 Union troops under General Joseph A. Mower.
 The battle concluded with a Confederate withdrawal due to lack of munitions.
-The casualties totaled only four for the Confederates and 132 for Union troops.
+The casualties totaled only 100 for the Confederates and 180 for Union troops.

 Backstory and Context